If you wish to run Exponent CMS on Ubuntu with Nginx and PHP 7.2-FPM support, the steps below should be a great place to start.

 It comes with everything, from user management to site configuration, content editing, and many more features available with other popular CMS platforms.

-Exponent is designed for easy use with security features that may help protect your content.
+Exponent is designed for easy use and has security features that may help protect your content.

 For more about Exponent, please check its homepage.